Ratcheting charged polymers through symmetric nanopores using pulsed fields: Designing a low pass filter for concentrating DNA

-In this Letter, we have introduced the basic features of a low pass molecular filter device for molecules such as dsDNA.
+In this Letter, we now introduce the basic features of a low pass molecular filter device for molecules such as dsDNA.
 The key idea is to use pulsed electric fields to ratchet captured polymer chains through the nanochannel, and to design the pulses to favour the translocation of small molecules.
 We tested two such theoretical ideas using Langevin Dynamics simulations that include realistic field lines.
-Note that we also simulated the capture process since translocation dynamics do depend on the initial polymer conformations; long semiflexible polymers were shown to orient due to the converging field lines while drifting towards pore, but to also compress while the end monomers are trying to find the pore entrance.
 The next logical modeling step would be to add hydrodynamic interactions; previous simulation studies suggested that HI have small effects on molecular conformations at capture \cite{farahpourChainDeformationTranslocation2013} and on translocation times \cite{gauthierMolecularDynamicsSimulation2008}.

 We first proposed using unbiased ZIFE pulses with a feedback mechanism (necessary since ZIFE pulses cannot capture polymers).
 Although symmetric pulses can preferentially ratchet small captured molecules through the pore, we showed that asymmetric pulses can significantly enhance the device efficiency.
 Our results demonstrate that temporal asymmetry is sufficient to drive the ratchet process with a symmetric nanopore: asymmetric channels such as periodic cone/sawtooth-shaped channels\cite{mondalRatchetRectificationEffect2016,heidariMechanismRectificationPolymer2020} or spatial asymmetric external potentials (\textit{e.g.} sawtooth-shaped potentials\cite{magnascoForcedThermalRatchets1993,baderDNATransportMicromachined1999,chialvoAsymmetricUnbiasedFluctuations1995,kenwardPolymerDeformationBrownian2008}) are not needed.
-In essence, the pulsed field dynamically reduces the impact of the overlapping distribution functions of DC translocation times.
+In essence, the pulsed field reduces the impact of the overlapping distribution functions of DC translocation times.